-The Native American Rights Fund is headquartered in Boulder, Colorado, with branch offices in Washington, D.C., and Anchorage, Alaska.
+The Native American Rights Fund is headquartered in Boulder, Colorado, with branch offices in Washington, DC, and Anchorage, AK.

 NARF is governed by a volunteer board of directors composed of thirteen Native Americans from different tribes throughout the country with a variety of expertise in Indian matters.
-A staff of sixteen attorneys handles over fifty major cases at any given time, with most of the cases taking several years to resolve.
+A staff of approximately 16 attorneys handles over 50 major cases at any given time, with most of the cases taking several years to resolve.
 Cases are accepted on the basis of their breadth and potential importance in setting precedents and establishing important principles of Indian law.

-With credibility built over forty-five years of service, NARF has become a respected consultant to policy makers and others engaged in drafting legislation.
+With credibility built over 50 years of service, NARF has become a respected consultant to policy makers and others engaged in drafting legislation.
 As a consensus builder, NARF works with religious, civil rights, and other Native American organizations to shape the laws that will help assure the civil and religious rights of all Native Americans.
-The staff of NARF, many of whom are Native American, use their understanding of Indian legal issues to assist tribes in negotiating with individuals, companies, and governmental agencies.
-This emphasis helps tribes in all fifty states to develop strong self-governance, sound economic development, prudent natural resources management, and positive social development.
+NARF attorneys, many of whom are tribal citizens, use their understanding of Indian legal issues to assist tribes in negotiating with individuals, companies, and governmental agencies.

 How NARF Has Helped